-Haggard's tragic tale of a truck driving man who sees his death approaching but can't quit was inspired by a movie of the same name.
-The song tells the tale of a working man who has never known anything but the lines on the highway, and though he no longer gets any satisfaction from driving, he doesn't know how to quit it.
+A movie of the same name inspired haggard's tragic tale of a truck driving man who sees his death approaching but can't quit.
+The song tells the story of a working man who has never known anything but the lines on the highway, and though he no longer gets any satisfaction from driving, he doesn't know how to quit it.

 6. "Me & Bobby McGee," Roger Miller